Pufnstuf (film): Plot

 After Jimmy is wrongfully ejected from the school band for tripping, his flute transforms into a magical talking golden flute named Freddy and they venture on a journey.
 Orchestrated by Witchiepoo, Jimmy takes an evil boat to Living Island, an island where everything is alive.
 He befriends the island's inhabitants, who are led by Mayor H.R.
 Pufnstuf, but the evil Witchiepoo is determined to steal Freddy the Flute from him in order to impress the visiting Witches' Council and the Boss Witch so that she may win the Witch of the Year Award.

 The witch steals the flute by disguising herself as a pretty dance instructor.
 Jimmy and Pufnstuf then head to Dr Blinky's and think of a plan to rescue Freddy.
-Jimmy then came of with an idea thanks to a talking chimney.
+Jimmy then came up with an idea thanks to a talking chimney.
 Jimmy and his new friends recover the flute by disguising themselves as firemen while having Googy Gopher dig a tunnel to Witchiepoo's castle and faking a fire.
 As the gang celebrates their victory of saving Freddy, a mail carrier pelican named Orville Pelican showed up delivering the mail.
 This gives Pufnstuf and his friends an idea to get Jimmy and Freddy off the island.
 So they hitch a ride in Orville's beak but failed to take off and crashed into a rock due to the extra weight.

 When Witchiepoo receives a call from Boss Witch saying she's bringing her witch convention to Witchiepoo's castle and wants to see Freddy Flute, she retaliates by bombing and destroying Pufnstuf's town.
 During the rampage, she is blown away by the West Wind (portrayed as a cowboy head), which destroys her Vroom Broom.

 Jimmy feels sorry for having endangered the Living Island inhabitants and leaves with his flute without telling them in order to prevent further danger.
 Witchiepoo returns to Pufnstuf's town disguised as a flower and shrinks all of the inhabitants before casting them into her castle dungeon as prisoners.
 When Jimmy learns what has happened to the townspeople, he is resolved to save them.